CALCIO STORICO = HISTORIC FOOTBALL: Ritual, Rivalry and What Else?

 (Photo Lyle Goldberg)

-He pops up more or less everywhere in my brother's photos, since he was just a a few rows in front of us.
+He pops up more or less everywhere in my brother's photos, since he was just a a few rows in front of us— doing his modern yet traditional thing.

 The city-wide sbandieratori (flag wavers and more) take the field.
 (Photo Lyle Goldberg)

-Flags with the emblems of Florence fly through the air, against a sea of Santo Spirito White.
+Flags with the emblems of Florence fly through the air, against a background of Santo Spirito White.
 (Photo Lyle Goldberg)

 ...a choreography worthy of Broadway.